melezhik/Sparrow6/documentation/development.md

 Task state is a piece of data that is shared across tasks and returned when task's finished:

+    #!raku

     my %state = task-run "my-task", "task";

     say %state<foo>;

     say %state<bar>;

-This feature allows to write tasks like function and run tasks in pipelines style, where
+This feature allows to write tasks like functions and run tasks in a "pipeline" style,

-the next task gets input parameters resulted from previous task.
+where the next task gets input parameters taken as a result of the previous one.

-Any task or hook get an access to task data through a couple of functions:
+Any task or hook get an access to a task data through a couple of functions:

 * `get_state`

 Return current task state.
-The return object is Hash.
+The return object is a Hash.

 * `update_state(hash)`

-Update current task state.
-The input parameter should be Hash.
+Updates a current task state.
+The input parameter should be a Hash.

-Here is en example for task written on Perl:
+Here is en example for task written in Perl:

     task.pl

+      #!perl

       update_state({ foo => config<foo>})

       task "foo"

     tasks/foo/task.pl

       my $foo = get_state()->{foo};

       $foo++;

       update_state({ foo => $foo });

-And this is how task state is returned from task and used in "pipeline":
+And this is how task state is returned and used in a Raku API:

+    #!raku

     my %state = task-run "set foo", "set-foo", %( foo => 100 );

     task-run "set foo", "set-foo";